 Grammarly was designed from the beginning to be a tool that helps anyone with their writing, not just professional writers.
 Using Grammarly is as easy as using Social Media.

-The online editor is as easy to use as any other word processing software you use, the plugins work in the background and don’t interfere with your workflow, and their mobile apps replace your keyboard to make suggestions as you write.
+The online editor is as easy to use as any other word processing software; the plugins work in the background and don’t interfere with your workflow, and their mobile apps replace your keyboard to make suggestions as you write.

 Signing up for the free or the premium version is done in minutes, and once you are signed up, you can easily activate all the plugins by signing in to your Grammarly account.
-You can now even use your Google or Facebook Account to sign up for a Grammarly account without having to add in your email manually.
+You can now even use your Google or Facebook Account to sign up for a Grammarly account without manually adding in your email.

 Grammarly was designed to complement your workflow and make grammar checking an effortless process.